Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 }
 ```

-We will add a new class to our header if this is the case.
+If this is the case, we will add a new class to our header.
 This class is the `is-fixed` class.

-If the scroll is not high enough, we remove this class and the `can-animate` class we'll add in a second.
+If the scroll is not high enough, we remove this class, and the `can-animate` class we'll add in a second.

 This `is-fixed` class looks like this: